“All of a sudden, they started acting weird around me.”

-This is a statement I often hear from cancer patients regarding the reaction from their friends post-diagnosis.
-Breast cancer, prostate cancer or lung cancer – it makes no difference; they all seem to elicit a similar response.
+I often hear this statement from cancer patients regarding the reaction from friends and family after being diagnosed.
+Breast cancer, prostate cancer, or lung cancer – it makes no difference; they all seem to elicit a similar response.

 Some other comments I’ve heard from patients:

 - “I thought she’d be there for me.
 She couldn’t even look me in the eye!”

 - “Just like that, my social circle diminished to just a handful of people.”

 - “I know he’s just trying to help, but I wish he’d just listen instead of offering advice.”

 And I get it.
 Having practised as a GP for the best part of three decades, I completely understand the myriad of reactions caused by shock, sadness and anger.
 It can seem like just yesterday you and your friend or relative were drinking pinot gris outside a café on a perfect spring afternoon in Paris.